Gaius Marius: Sixth consulship

-Rallying volunteers from the urban plebs and his veterans, Marius cut the water supply to the Capitoline hill and put Saturninus's barricades under a short and decisive siege.
-After Saturninus and Glaucia surrendered, Marius attempted to keep Saturninus and his followers alive by locking them safely inside the senate house, where they would await prosecution.
+After rejecting a plan to deploy the army near Rome under proconsul Marcus Antonius, Marius rallied volunteers from the urban plebs and his veterans.
+He cut the water supply to the Capitoline hill and put Saturninus under a short and decisive siege.
+After Saturninus surrendered, Marius attempted to keep Saturninus and his followers alive by locking them safely inside the senate house, where they would await prosecution.
 Possibly with Marius's implied consent, an angry mob broke into the building and, by dislodging the roof tiles and throwing them at the prisoners below, lynched those inside.
-Glaucia too was dragged from his house and killed.
+Glaucia too was dragged from a house and killed.

 In complying with the Senate's wishes, Marius tried to show the Senate, who had always been suspicious of his motives, that he was one of them instead of the outsider that Quintus Metellus said he was in 108 BC.
 Marius's overall concern was always how to maintain the Senate's esteem: in the words of the scholar A.N.
 Sherwin-White, Marius "wanted to end his days as vir censorius, like the other great worthies among the novi homines of the second century".

-At the end of his consulship, Plutarch states that Marius's had alienated both senators and the people.
+This episode in the city, however, won Marius little advantage.
+After he left office, Metellus Numidicus' relatives dogged him in mourning dress for his maltreatment of the general, pleading for his recall from exile.
+Plutarch states that Marius had alienated both senators and the people.
 It is, however, unlikely that Marius was abandoned by his clients and peers, as Plutarch also claims.
 Evans tells us that Marius entered a semi-retirement as an elder statesman, a role which "precluded a more active participation in public life".